 The fellowship requires one dedicated day per week (Wednesdays) for the academic year (late August – late May) plus additional time for ethics consultation, completion of reading assignments and the scholarly project.
 The core activities of the fellowship include:

 Application to the fellowship is competitive.
-The online application process includes brief narrative essays, a letter of support from the applicant’s immediate supervisor with permission of time protection during the course of the fellowship, one letter of recommendation from an individual other than the supervisor, and interviews with Fairbanks Center staff.
+The online application process includes your CV or resume, brief narrative essays, a letter of support from the applicant’s immediate supervisor with permission of time protection during the course of the fellowship, one letter of recommendation from an individual other than the supervisor, and interviews with Fairbanks Center faculty.

 Applications are open!